Production Schema Design for Immutable, Audit-Ready Budget Tracking

 def route_transaction(raw_payload: dict[str, Any]) -> dict[str, Any]:

-# must wrap the model instantiation rather than the hashing step.
+# model_validate rather than the hashing step.

 try:

-payload = ExpensePayload(**raw_payload)
+payload = ExpensePayload.model_validate(raw_payload)

 except ValidationError as exc:

-return {"status": "quarantined", "error": exc.errors()}
+return {"status": "quarantined", "errors": exc.errors()}

 payload.payload_hash = payload.generate_audit_hash()

-UNIT {
+return {

 }